-The beautiful mosaic in the apse of Santa Maria in Domnica was commissioned by St Pope Paschal I (r.
+The beautiful mosaic in the apse of the church of Santa Maria in Domnica was commissioned by Pope Paschal I (r.
 817-24).

-In the centre of the mosaic are the Madonna and Child flanked by a throng of angels, sits the Madonna and Child.
-The Pope, who sports a square halo (indicating he was still alive when the mosaic was executed), kneels at the bottom of the mosaic, cradling the Madonna's right foot in his hands.
+In the centre of the mosaic, flanked by a throng of angels, sits the Madonna and Child.
+The Pope, who sports a square halo (indicating he was still alive when the mosaic was executed), kneels by the Madonna's right foot, which he cradles in his hands.
 The ground is carpeted with flowers.

-The mosaic on the arch depicts Christ in a mandorla, an oval-shaped aureole.
+The mosaic on the outside of the arch depicts Christ in a mandorla, an oval-shaped aureole.
 He is flanked by two angels, St Paul (left) and St Peter, and ten apostles.
 Larger figures of St John the Baptist (left) and St John the Evangelist stand at a lower level.

-Santa Maria in Domnica is also known as Santa Maria in Navicella, after the small stone boat (navicella) which forms part of the fountain in front of the church.
+Santa Maria in Domnica is also known as Santa Maria in Navicella, after the small stone boat (navicella) that forms part of the fountain in front of the church.

 Blogging about Rome: